TheFrug/Seekers-of-New-Tiena/The Code.md

-A set of laws important to life in the [[Istalean Sea]].
+A set of laws established by the [[Istalean Coalition]] and important to life in the [[Istalean Sea]].
 Failure to follow its tenants brands one a pirate, which is quite the dishonor.
 The key tenents are as follows:

 - **The Sea Belongs to None, is Governed by All**
 	- No single island or power may claim ownership of the Sea.
 Sea lanes, neutral anchorages, and currents are public property, subject to Coalition oversight.